andriyko/sublime-robot-framework-assistant/README.md

 ========
 [Snippets](http://docs.sublimetext.info/en/latest/extensibility/snippets.html?highlight=snippets)
-are a Sublime Text feature to provide commonly used text templates when you are writing.
-In this plugin, snippets offers quick access to the commonly used settings in the Robot Framework data.
+are a Sublime Text feature to provide commonly used text templates and in this plugin, snippets offers quick access to the commonly used settings in the Robot Framework data.
 To gain access to the snippets write the required character combination and then press the `Tab` key to see the snippets completion list.
 The snippets